Juan Camilo Ramirez — Research, Projects, Publications

 About

-I am a third year PhD candidate at Mila and DIRO under the supervision of Simon Lacoste-Julien.
+Juan Ramirez is a fourth-year PhD candidate at Mila and the University of Montreal, supervised by Simon Lacoste-Julien.

 News